 Diagnosis is based on the intensity and duration of symptoms -- including any problems with functioning caused by the symptoms.

 How Is Depression Treated?

-The most common treatment for depression includes the combination of antidepressant medicine, including selective-serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and tricyclic antidepressants, and psychotherapy (talk therapy).
-Sometimes a combination of medicines are used to treat depression.
+The most common treatment for depression includes the combination of antidepressant drugs, including selective-serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and tricyclic antidepressants, and psychotherapy (talk therapy).
+Sometimes a combination of medicines is used to treat depression.

 Sometimes, atypical antipsychotic medicines or other drugs (such as lithium or other mood stabilizers) may be used in combination with antidepressants, when antidepressants alone are not fully effective at treating depression.

 Electroconvulsive therapy, also called ECT, may be used when highly severe depression is disabling and unresponsive to other forms of therapy.

 What Is the Outlook for People With Depression?

 The outlook for depressed people who seek treatment is very promising.
 By working with a qualified and experienced mental health care professional, you can regain control of your life.